lazy29t/lazy29t.github.io/_posts/2023-01-22-getting-started.md

 BUNDLE_HTTPS://RUBYGEMS__ORG/: "henry:Q3c1AqGHtoI0aXAYFH"

 ```
-We have an user calling `henry` and his password, so with that information we are goign to test sign in for ssh port
+We have an user calling `henry` and his password, so with that information we are going to test sign in for ssh port

 ```console
 $ ssh  henry@10.10.11.189